Core Stability Deficiency

 Transversus AbdominisThe Transversus Abdominis (TA) is the deepest abdominal muscle.
 It is the "corset muscle" of the spine and pelvis.
 In the typical situation, TA contracts in anticipation of body motion to guard the spinal joints, ligaments, discs and nerves.

-Pelvic Floor & DiaphragmThe TA and the MF work in conjunction with your pelvic floor and diaphragm to make a flexible but stable region around your lumbar spine.
+Pelvic Floor & DiaphragmThe TA and the MF work together with your pelvic floor and diaphragm to make a flexible but stable region around your lumbar spine.
 This ability to stabilise your lumbar spine in its many positions enables you to overcome back problems and reduce your reoccurrence chances.
+More info: Real-time Ultrasound Retraining

 What Are The Ideal Core Exercises?Your deep core stability muscles retraining uses specific low-level activation exercises.
 While a very skilled physiotherapist who has training in deep core activation can observe and palpate for the correct muscle contraction, the best way is to see them working on a real-time ultrasound scan.
 Real-Time Ultrasound Physiotherapy guidance allows you to see how your muscles are contracting in real-time.
 This visual feedback will enable you to correct your specific deep core muscles inside your stomach, lower back, and pelvic floor as you attempt to contract those muscles.